mrniceguy127/osu-wine-install-script/README.md

 # osu-wine-install-script

-A complete re-write of my old distro-agnostic osu! wine installer (now on branch [old](https://github.com/mrniceguy127/osu-wine-install-script/tree/old)).
+A (a comparatively very fast) complete re-write of my old distro-agnostic osu! wine installer (now on branch [old](https://github.com/mrniceguy127/osu-wine-install-script/tree/old)).

 It:

 - Installs osu!
 - Installs the [wine-discord-ipc-bridge](https://github.com/0e4ef622/wine-discord-ipc-bridge)
-- Installs [ThePoon's patched wine](https://blog.thepoon.fr/osuLinuxAudioLatency/) with a pre-compiled wine binary
+- Installs [ThePoon's patched wine](https://blog.thepoon.fr/osuLinuxAudioLatency/) with a pre-compiled wine binary (to drastocally increase install time)
+- Installs a prebuilt wine prefix (to also drastically increase install time)
 - Generates a launch script to launch osu! with all of these patches
 - Creates a desktop file to launch osu! with the generated launch script
-- Automatically enables audio compatibility in osu! upon installation.
+- Automatically enables audio compatibility in osu! upon installation
 - Does not require root privileges.
-The only things that require root are manual system configurations noted in the installation instructions below.
+The only things that require root are manual system configurations noted in the installation instructions below

 If you run into any problems with this, please open an issue!

 # Requirements

-- winetricks
 - Install the dependencies listed [here](https://github.com/lutris/docs/blob/master/WineDependencies.md).
 These dependencies are used for gaming on Linux through wine in general, so they're nice to have anyway.

 # Instructions